mpeterv/rgsimulator/README.md

 Test how your bot behaves in certain situations.

 (latest) rgkit is needed to use it.
-Put rgsimulator.py in its folder.
+If you don't have it, grab it from [here](https://github.com/WhiteHalmos/rgkit) and install as a module.

 Usage
 ----